outdreamer/build-a-cure-1/docs/to_do.md

 # Functions

+  - add example of optimal map strategies for decision delegation & reduction
+    - deciding degree of variance resolution:
+      - when to implement a filtering interface to allow abstract variance or a specific filter to allow specific variance
+      - convergence of alternates
+      - decision-limiting potential of alternates
+      - interaction potential indicating a requirement for investment in input (manual input, alerting configuration, test/analysis automation, etc)

   - add summarization algorithm converting text to a set of network graphs, then selecting most relevant network graph for headline